-We are confident that our Distance Learning Plan will allow us to fulfil our school vision of
+We are confident that our Remote Learning Plan will allow us to fulfil our school vision of

 ‘Achieving Individual Excellence in a Caring Community’, even during a period of partial or full closure.

 We hope that the information on this page will provide all the help and information parents need to understand more about how we will communicate, expectations of the learning experience and how families can support their children.

 Communication with parents

 1) Message on this page of the school website regarding which groups are studying at home and which groups are at school

 2) Email message from InTouch to all parents

 Senior leader responsible for Remote Learning - Mr McTiernan (firstname.lastname@example.org)

 The Government has issued guidance about the different tiers of opening that schools may experience in the coming months (NB the tiers for schools is different to the tiers for national measures):

 Control measures as outlined on our September Starts update are in place: https://www.haydonschool.com/attachments/download.asp?file=546&type=pdf